The Ultimate Guide to Cable Railing Systems for Decks & Stairs

 4. Tighten with a wrench.

 No hydraulic crimpers or specialty contractors are required.
-This not only simplifies the project but significantly lowers the total cost.
+This not only simplifies the project but also significantly lowers the total cost.

 Keuka Cable Fitting